chriswayg/packer-proxmox-templates/README.md

 ```

-- edit `build.conf`, including the default user and especially the Proxmox URL and the ISO download links for the latest distro version
+- copy `build.conf.org` to `build.conf`, then edit it, including the default user and especially the Proxmox URL and the ISO download links for the latest distro version
-- edit `playbook/server-template-vars.yml`, especially the SSH Key & regional repositories
+- copy `playbook/server-template-vars.yml.org` to `playbook/server-template-vars.yml`, then edit it, especially the SSH Key & regional repositories

 ```sh
 ../build.sh proxmox